The Oldest House In Tiffin?

 Notice how the timbers are notched in order to form a secure joint.

-Also visible are the marks of the broad ax.
+Also visible are the marks of the broad ax and traces of whitewashing on the morter.

-Pieces of wood were split from rails and stuffed in the large gaps between the timbers.
+Pieces of wood were split from rails and stuffed in the gaps between the timbers.

 This was called "chinking".

-Then finally, the smaller gaps were filled with earth clay.
+Then finally, the smaller gaps were filled with an earth clay morter, which was often mixed with horsehair.

 The floors were often of compacted clay at first, with hewed planks added later.